CarouselDancing/vive-sync-client/README.md

 The client will spawn an avatar in the scene driven by the headset, hand controllers and Vive Trackers.

-1. Open the scene Assets\BaselineAgent\Scenes\main.unity
+1. Open the scene Assets\VRAvatarClient\Scenes\Start.unity
 2. Configure mirror and the trackers in the file Assets\Resources\config.json
-   1. Set "networkMode" to "host" or "client"
-   2. if client is selected an url and the port need to be provided
+   2. An url and a port need to be provided to join a server
    3. The avatar can be specified in "rpmURL" "which can be recieved by creating a ReadyPlayerMe account
    4. Optional hip and foot trackers can be activated.
 Tracker ids are ignored in OpenXR version.
 3. Press Play
+4. Press on Host or Join

 ## Controls